pponce/homebridge-script2/README.md

 ## Legacy accessory mode (still supported)

 Legacy `accessories` mode remains supported for backward compatibility.
-For new installs, platform mode is recommended.
+For new installs, platform mode is recommended and fully supported in Homebridge Config UI rich editing.
+Legacy accessory mode remains available as runtime backward compatibility for existing manual JSON configs.
 If you migrate from legacy accessory mode to platform mode, remove the old accessory setup and start fresh with a new `platforms` configuration.

 ### Legacy accessory configuration parameters